Manchester’s rapid growth is the focus of this month’s Property Market Overview

-Manchester City Centre’s population is expected to reach 80,000 in 2024, with the number of residential units delivered last year being +30% on 2017.
+Manchester’s property market is ever growing, with the population expected to reach 80,000 by 2024, the number of residential units delivered last year being +30% on 2017.
 Driving this construction is the unwavering Tenant demand; Manchester has the highest ratio of 24 – 37 year olds of any UK City.
 Dubbed ‘Generation X’ this demographic could live in rented accomodation their entire lives according to bakrate.com, with home ownership amongst this group down to 26% from 53% in 1984.

 The North of England remains a much more attractive investment opportunity than London and the South of England.
 Investors in Manchester are enjoying one the highest yields in the country at 5.8% according to Cushman and Wakefield, as well as a 5.76% rental price growth vs. a drop of 1.12% in London.